Lakewood High School (Colorado): Academics

 Lakewood has both honors and Advanced Placement programs.
 It is also an International Baccalaureate World School, and offers the IB Prep and IB Diploma program, starting when students begin high school.

 Lakewood High is ranked by 5280 magazine as one of the top high schools in the metro area.

 Music program

-Instrumental Music
+Instrumental music

 Lakewood High School has a symphonic band, a wind ensemble, and a percussion ensemble in its concert band program.
 Lakewood also has a string orchestra program with a concert orchestra, a symphonic orchestra and a chamber orchestra.
 Lakewood High School's marching band is called the Bengal Regiment.
 It is the school's largest instrumental ensemble.

 Choral music

-Lakewood High School has five choral music ensembles: a men's choir; a women's choir; Kaleidoscope, an elite women's choir; Eclipse, an advanced men’s and women’s mixed choir; and Encore, an a capella ensemble.
+Lakewood High School has five choral music ensembles: a men's choir; a women's choir; Kaleidoscope, an elite women's choir; Eclipse, an advanced men’s and women’s mixed choir; and Encore, an a cappella ensemble.